-nucleus

-electron cloud

 Energy Bands

 Electrons in the same orbit have different energy levels.
 The grouping of these different energy levels is known as an energy band.

 There are three types of bands:

-Valance band: the energy band consisting of the energy levels of the valence electrons is known as the valence band.
-Conduction band: the energy band consisting of the energy levels of free electrons is known as the conduction band.
+Valance band: represents the range of energy levels occupied by the valence electrons, which are the outermost electrons in an atom and are involved in bonding between atoms.
+The valence band is typically the highest energy band filled with electrons at absolute zero temperature.
+Conduction band: contains energy levels that electrons can access when they gain sufficient energy.
+Electrons in the conduction band are free to move and contribute to electrical conductivity.
 Forbidden energy gap: the energy gap between the valence band and the conduction band.
 The energy difference between the valance band and the conduction band is known as the band gap.
 Due to the band gap, materials can be divided into three groups: Conductor: The valence band and conduction band overlap.

 Semiconductor: There is a small band gap between the valence band and the conduction band.
-Insulator: There is a large band gap between the valence band and the conduction band.
+Page 44 Insulator: There is a large band gap between the valence band and the conduction band.